 Andrew Thompson of Seattle has been appointed to term effective May 29, 2014 for a term ending July 28, 2021.
-He is currently serving as the vice-chair for CPARB.
 Andrew is a civil engineer and Senior Project Manager working for Granite Construction Company in Everett for the last 24 years.
 He has served on the Heavy Civil Committee (appointed by CPARB), is on the Board of Directors for the Snohomish County Initiative for Improved Transportation (SCIIT), and has participated in the WSDOT/AGC Roadway and Administrative Task Forces.

-Santosh Kuruvilla of Olympia was appointed to represent Engineers for a term effective February 2015 ending June 30, 2019.
+Santosh Kuruvilla of Olympia was appointed to represent Engineers for a term effective February 2015 ending June 30, 2023.
 Santosh's company, Exeltech Consulting, is a multidisciplinary consulting company providing: planning, permitting, design, and construction management.
 His experience with project delivery methods includes, design bid build, design build and GCCM methods.
 He received, in 2008, the Small Business Administration's National Businessman of the Year Award for NW Region.

-Mike Shinn of Kent, representing Specialty Contractors, has been appointed to a term effective September 2015 ending June 30, 2019.
+Mike Shinn of Kent, representing Specialty Contractors, has been appointed to a term effective September 2015 ending June 30, 2023.
 The owner of Shinn Mechanical, Inc, his firm does 65% of its business on public work in Washington.
 He is a previous member of the Project Review Committee.

-Irene Reyes of Fife was appointed to represent Private Industry to a term effective September 2015 ending June 30, 2019.
+Irene Reyes of Fife was appointed to represent Private Industry to a term effective September 2015 ending June 30, 2023.
 Irene is the CEO and Founder of Excel Supply Company since 1993.
 Excel is a WA State DBE Certified Woman and Minority company which provides safety, medical, janitorial and office supplies to government, industries and service providers in construction, food, science and medicine.
 She brings to CPARB her extensive experience in safety products, safety regulations and government procurement and contracting with small, women-owned, and minority business.

-William (Bill) Frare (Current Chair) of Enterprise Services has been appointed to represent DES to a term effective December 16, 2013 ending June 30, 2020.
+William (Bill) Frare of Enterprise Services has been appointed to represent DES to a term effective December 16, 2013 ending June 30, 2021.
 He is the Assistant Director of Facilities Professional Services Divison at DES.
 His responsibilities include capitol project oversight for most state agencies and community colleges.
 Bill has over twenty years of public works experience as a professional engineer, serving in state and county government in transportation, natural resources and facilities.

-Rebecca Keith has been appointment to represent Cities to a term effective May 11, 2015 to June 30, 2021.
-She is Seattle's Assistant City Attorney, Contracts and Utilities Section.
-Advises and works with City Departments on all phases and aspects of public works since 2006.
+Rebecca Keith has been appointment to represent Cities to a term effective May 11, 2015 to June 30, 2023.
+She is currently serving as the vice-chair for CPARB.
+Rebecca is Seattle's Assistant City Attorney, Contracts and Utilities Section.
+She Advises and works with City Departments on all phases and aspects of public works since 2006.

 Representative Steve Tharinger has been appointed to represent the Democratic caucus of the House of Representatives.
 Rep. Tharinger, from the 24th Legislative District - encompassing most of the Olympic Pennisula, is a member of the following committees: Capital Budget (Chair), Appropriations, and Health Care and Wellness.
 Homepage